mattjlewis/diozero/README.md

-# DIO-Zero - a Java Device I/O wrapper for GPIO / I2C / SPI devices
+# DIO-Zero - a Java Device I/O wrapper for GPIO / I2C / SPI comtrol

-A Device I/O library written in Java that provides an object-orientated interface for a range of GPIO / I2C / SPI devices such as LEDs, buttons and other various sensors connected to single board computers like the Raspberry Pi, BeagleBone Black, Odroid C2, Udoo, C.H.I.P.
-Actual GPIO / I2C / SPI device communication is implemented via pluggable service providers for maximum compatibility across different device types.
-This library is known to work on all models of the Raspberry Pi, the Udoo Quad, and the Odroid C2.
+A Device I/O library written in Java that provides an object-orientated interface for a range of GPIO / I2C / SPI devices such as LEDs, buttons and other various sensors connected to Single Board Computers such as the Raspberry Pi.
+Actual GPIO / I2C / SPI device communication is implemented via pluggable service providers for maximum compatibility across different boards.
+This library is known to work on the following boards: all models of the Raspberry Pi, Odroid C2, BeagleBone Black, C.H.I.P and Asus Tinker Board.

 This library makes use of modern Java 8 features such as [automatic resource management](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html), [Lambda Expressions](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) and [Method References](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html) where they simplify development and improve code readability.

 Created by [Matt Lewis](https://github.com/mattjlewis) (email [deviceiozero@gmail.com](mailto:deviceiozero@gmail.com)), inspired by [GPIO Zero](https://gpiozero.readthedocs.org/en/v1.1.0/index.html).
-If you have any issues, comments or suggestions please use [this thread](https://www.raspberrypi.org/forums/viewtopic.php?f=81&t=136010) on the Raspberry Pi forums.
-I'd very much like to hear any suggestions, feedback or other comments regarding this library.
+If you have any issues, comments or suggestions please use [the GitHub issues page](https://github.com/mattjlewis/diozero/issues).

 ## Concepts

 The aim of this library is to encapsulate real-world devices as classes with meaningful operation names, for example LED (on / off), LDR (get luminosity), Button (pressed / released), Motor (forward / backwards / left / right).
-All devices implement `Closeable` hence will be automatically closed by the `try (Device d = new Device()) { d.doSomething(); }` statement.
+All devices implement `Closeable` hence will get automatically closed by the `try (Device d = new Device()) { d.doSomething(); }` statement.
 This is best illustrated by some simple examples.

 !!! note "Pin Numbering"
     All pin numbers are device native, i.e. Broadcom for the Raspberry Pi.